tobechukwuobitube/questioner-app/README.md

 To clone this repository:

-* Ensure you have git installed
+* Ensure you have git and node.js installed

 * git clone https://github.com/tobechukwuobitube/questioner-app.git

-* Run npm install
+* Run 'npm install'

-* Run npm start to start the server
+* Run 'node app.js' to start the server

 * Follow the UI directory to view UI pages